redcode-labs/neurax/README.md

 `go get -u github.com/yelinaung/go-haikunator`

+`go get -u github.com/zbiljic/go-filelock`
 ## New in v.
 2.5
 - Optional background execution of the binary in command stager (`.StagerBg`)
 - Command stager saves and executes in context-local path
+- Removed synchronized command execution mechanism for speed/stability reasons.
+I will come up with a decent alternative prior to next release.
+- `N.NoInfectCheck` to disable checking if host is already infected.
+- Single-execution policy on target machine, enforced with an exclusive file mutex placed inside `NeuraxServer()`.

 ## New in v.
 2.0
 - New wordlist mutators + common passwords by country